Vernon, Florida

 Vernon is a city in Washington County, Florida.
-The population was 687 at the 2010 census; according to the U.S. Census Bureau's 2018 estimates, the city had a population of 690.
+The population was 732 at the 2020 census, up from 687 at the 2010 census.
+It is part of the Panama City—Panama City Beach, Florida Metropolitan Statistical Area.

-Vernon is named for George Washington's Virginia home, Mount Vernon.
-The pioneer town was the site of a major Indian settlement.
-Vernon held the county seat until 1927 when the seat was moved to Chipley.

-Vernon became known as "nub city" in the 1950s and 1960s for a high number of limb loss insurance claims made in the area.
-Vernon was featured in Errol Morris' 1981 documentary film Vernon, Florida.

 History

+The pioneer city was the site of a major Native American settlement before colonization.
+In the 1820s, Vernon started off as a colonial settlement called "Roche's Bluff" after one of the earliest settler's surname, Stephen J. Roche, who built and owned a trading post along Holmes Creek.
+The community was renamed "Vernon" in 1851.
+It was renamed for George Washington's Virginia home, Mount Vernon, playing off the county's name being Washington County.
+Vernon held the county seat from 1851 until 1927, when the seat was moved to Chipley.

-The city sits on the Holmes Creek where during the 1880s the creek was used as a shipping route to Bonifay and other nearby towns.
+The city sits on Holmes Creek where, during the 1880s, the creek was used as a shipping route to Bonifay and other nearby municipalities.
 The creek was also used to ship gopher tortoises due to the high value their shell carried at that time.
+It was officially incorporated as the City of Vernon in 1926.

-The town gained infamy in the late 1950s and early 1960s due to the improbably high percentage of residents who put out insurance claims on lost limbs, to the point that many speculated that residents of the town were intentionally dismembering themselves for the insurance money.
-Although there is no real evidence to support these speculations, these insurance claims from Vernon, with a population of 500–800, accounted for as many as 2/3 of claims nationally.
+Vernon gained infamy in the late 1950s and early 1960s due to the improbably high percentage of residents who made insurance claims for lost limbs, leading to an investigation of whether residents of the city were intentionally dismembering themselves for the insurance money.
+These insurance claims from Vernon, with a population of 500 to 800, accounted for as many as 2/3 of claims nationally, but there was no way of proving that any particular amputation was deliberate.
+This led to Vernon being referred to as "nub city" during this period.
+In 1980, Errol Morris attempted to make a documentary about this phenomenon, but after being threatened by city residents and physically attacked by one, he changed the focus of the film, resulting in the 1981 documentary film Vernon, Florida.

 Geography

-Vernon is located at 30°37′18″N 85°42′42″W (30.621699, –85.711628).
+The approximate coordinates for the City of Vernon is located at 30°37′18″N 85°42′42″W (30.621699, –85.711628).

 Florida State Road 79 is the main route through the city, and leads north 12 mi to Bonifay along Interstate 10 and southwest 18 mi to Ebro.
 Another more local road, Florida State Road 277, begins in the city and leads northeast 16 mi to Chipley, the Washington County seat.

 According to the United States Census Bureau, the city has a total area of 4.7 sqmi, all land.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Vernon has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 732 people, 288 households, and 163 families residing in the city.

+As of the 2010 United States census, there were 687 people, 462 households, and 306 families residing in the city.